minaskar/pocomc/docs/source/index.rst

     🖥 A good place to get started is with the :doc:`install` and then the :doc:`pages/quickstart` guide.
-If you are not familiar with Bayesian inference or how PMC wotks have a look at the :doc:`background`.
+If you are not familiar with Bayesian inference or how PMC works have a look at the :doc:`background`.

     📖 For more details, check out the :doc:`advanced`, :doc:`tutorials` and :doc:`examples`,
     including the full :doc:`api` documentation.